 My name is Karin Gibson and I am a registered dietitian in Sweden currently living in New York City working as a Plant-Based Nutrition Coach.
 I earned my Bachelor of Science in Dietetics from the University of Gothenburg, and I am also certified in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies.
 After working for five years as a dietitian, clinically and privately, I found my passion: using the power of plants to help people develop a lifestyle that optimizes health and prevents disease.

 Since I became a mother my interest naturally grew further into focusing in women’s health and helping women to thrive on a plant-based diet during precious life stages such as pregnancy and breastfeeding.
 As a natural step after that, I started specializing in plant-based diets for children.
-Now my main focus is helping parents with nutritional guidance and practical tips on how to raise children on a healthy diet.
+Now my main focus is helping parents with nutritional guidance and practical tips on how to raise happy healthy well nourished children on a plant-based diet.